 Andrea Says: This book was so gripping and suspenseful that when the inevitable twist surfaces I still wasn’t sure how it would end.
 I recommend this book to readers who enjoy plot twists and suspense.
 Part of the story deals with Jo’s homelessness and it touches on the dangers that the young are subjected to on the streets, however it is dealt with in a subtle, non-exploitative manner.
 The book begins with Jo, a homeless girl who has just lost her mother to an abusive boyfriend.
 When Jo discovers the story of Vivienne, the girl who went missing from an affluent neighborhood years ago, she sees her opportunity to change her circumstances and give herself the safety and security she does not have on the streets.
 Posing as the lost Vivienne, Jo is accepted by the Lovecrafts, the family who received custody of the lost girl after her parent’s death.
 At first everything goes as planned, but things are not as they seem, and soon Jo finds that her new circumstances may be more dangerous than life on the streets.

-Genre / Subject Cloudaction packed adventure Audrey Best of 2014 Best of 2015 Best of 2016 character driven coming of age contemporary family Fantasy female protagonist female writers ficiton historical fiction kelsey magic realism Murphy Middle School mystery nonfiction Ofilia paranormal realistic fiction Roben romance science fiction series supernatural TX Lone Star List 2016 Nominee young adult
+Genre / Subject Cloudaction packed adventure Audrey Best of 2014 Best of 2015 Best of 2016 character driven coming of age contemporary family Fantasy female protagonist female writers ficiton heroine historical fiction kelsey Murphy Middle School mystery nonfiction Ofilia realistic fiction Roben romance science fiction series Smith Public Library supernatural TX Lone Star List 2016 Nominee young adult

 Submit a Review

 Tell us about your YA adventures whether it be a book, app, video game, or event.
 This is the information we need from you:

 Title & Author/ About/ What you liked about it / Who would you recommend this to / First name and age

 *All music and book reviews must be in the Smith Public Library catalog in order to be published.